Reproducible and Interpretable Spiculation Quantification for Lung Cancer Screening: Method

-In the paper \cite{nadeem2017spherical}, the above program is carried out in a discrete setting with respect to a triangulated surface $S=(V,E,F)$, where $V$ denotes the vertices, $E$ the edges, and $F$ the faces.
+We now formulate the pipeline derived from overall program discussed in Sections~\ref{sec:area_angle}-\ref{sec:conformal} in a discrete setting with respect to a triangulated surface $S=(V,E,F)$.
 Here, one may measure the area distortion on each triangle.
-Using this discrete version of spherical parameterization, the pipeline of spiculation detection (with height and width detection; see Fig.~\ref{fig:sphere_param}), is as follows: \begin{enumerate} \item Compute conformal (angle-preserving) spherical parameterization \cite{nadeem2017spherical}: First non-trivial eigenfunction of the Laplace-Beltrami operator is computed for a given mesh (Fig. \ref{fig:sphere_param}a).
-The zeroth-level set (red curve in Fig. \ref{fig:sphere_param}a) of this eigenfunction is used to divide the mesh into two topological disks, which are conformally welded and stereographically projected to a sphere (Fig. \ref{fig:sphere_param}b). \item Compute the normalized area distortion.
+The spiculation quantification pipeline using this discrete version of spherical parameterization is as follows (with height and width detection; see Fig.~\ref{fig:sphere_param} and Alg. \ref{algo:peak_detection}):

+\begin{enumerate} \item Compute conformal (angle-preserving) spherical parameterization \cite{nadeem2017spherical}: The first non-trivial eigenfunction of the Laplace-Beltrami operator is computed for a given mesh (Fig. \ref{fig:sphere_param}a).
+The mesh was divided into two topological disks by the zeroth-level set (red curve in Fig. \ref{fig:sphere_param}a) of this eigenfunction.
+The disks are conformally welded and stereographically projected to a sphere (Fig. \ref{fig:sphere_param}b). \item Compute the normalized area distortion.
 For each vertex $v_i$, the \emph{area distortion} is defined as

-where $A(.)$ represents the area of a triangle, and $[v_i,v_j,v_k]$ is the triangle formed by ${v_i,v_j,v_k}$. \item Find all the baselines where normalized area distortion is zero. \item Recursively traverse closed curves toward the negative distortion values until an apex with the most negative area distortion vertex is reached.
-During the recursion, the closed curves can break into multiple closed curves and move towards different spikes.
-The spikes and the corresponding closed curves are assigned unique IDs to track their progression and for height computation in the next step. \item The sum of the distances between the successive centroids of the traversed closed curves give the height of the spike from the baseline.
-The spike width is the largest distance between the baseline vertices. \end{enumerate}
+where $[v_i,v_j,v_k]$ is the triangle formed by ${v_i,v_j,v_k}$ and $A(.)$ represents the area of a triangle. \item Find all the baselines $B$ where area distortion is zero (Line \ref{algo_ln:baseline} in Algorithm~\ref{algo:peak_detection}). \item Recursively search closed curves from the baseline (zero area distortion) to the apex (the smallest area distortion) using the level-set method.
+During the search, the closed curves can break into multiple closed curves and move towards different apexes.
+Each pair of the apex (a terminal node) and its corresponding closed curves define a peak and are assigned unique IDs to track their progression and for height and width computations in the next step.
+(Line \ref{algo_ln:recursive}--\ref{algo_ln:recursive_end} in Algorithm~\ref{algo:peak_detection}) \item Compute the sum of the distances between the successive centroids of the closed curves to obtain the peak height.
+The peak width is also computed on the area distortion map of the peak using a full width half maximum concept. \end{enumerate}

-\textbf{NOTE:} Comparisons with other state-of-the-art spherical mapping algorithms are provided in \cite{nadeem2017spherical}.
-The lowest angle distortion achieved in \cite{nadeem2017spherical} provides a unique opportunity to exploit the corresponding area distortion metric effectively in our context.